Faculty Notification Letters

 - You may receive a Faculty Notification Letter late in a course, and even late requests should be implemented from the point of notification.
 Accommodations do not have to be retroactively applied, but we are happy to discuss this with you as we understand late requests may have many variables involved.

 - Sometimes a withdraw from a course is the reasonable option even for a student with accommodations, but Academic Advising, Student Affairs or our office can discuss that option with you.

-Contact Disability Services with suggestions/ concerns!
+Contact Disability Resources with suggestions or concerns!
 We are here to work with you on course access.